FISCAR - Keeping the Spirit of 1950s Sports Car Racing Alive

 Tania Pilkington’s Maserati 300S.
 In the background Tom Wood’s Ulster bodied Aston Martin MK II Photo - JT

 By race day our 30 entries had reduced to 26 entries following 4 withdrawals.
 The much anticipated appearance of Mark Brett’s 1946 Delage D6, a true veteran of Le Mans, on our grid had to be postponed due to magneto problems but has been entered at VSCC Donington.
 The other 3 withdrawals involved were all Lotus Elites.
 Both David Alexander and Barry Dye were denied races by clutch issues and newcomer Morgan Cleasby had not been able to test his freshly rebuilt car so wisely withdrew.
 David’s withdrawal opened up the list of potential outright winners, as he has been the pace of the field in recent seasons.
-Despite the withdrawals this was still very good and varied grid and among the entries was Eddie McGuire’s Gordini T23S, the pace of which, in it’s day tested the C-Type Jaguars at Le Mans.
+Despite the withdrawals this was still a very good and varied grid and among the entries was Eddie McGuire’s Gordini T23S, the pace of which, in it’s day tested even the C-Type Jaguars at Le Mans.
 Talking of which, we welcomed Justin Beckett back now in a a replica C-type to original specification and replacing his AC Ace.
 Alex Quattlebaum’s LECo, to be driven by Tania Pilkington was withdrawn, so Tania moved her Maserati 300S from the Revolution race over to FISCAR.
-Chris Mann entered the Disco Volante in the shorter Revolution race in order to save it for the Goodwood Members meeting but entered his superb Alfa Romeo 1900CSS Zagato Coupe, which was an excellent subsitute.
+Chris Mann entered the Disco Volante in the shorter Revolution race in order to save it for the Goodwood Members meeting but entered his superb Alfa Romeo 1900CSS Zagato Coupe, which was an excellent substitute.
 All in all, it was another lovely FISCAR grid.

 Early morning rain departed and although the sun popped out and brightened the proceedings later on, a cold wind prevailed throughout and winter clothing was the order of the day for most.